binderhq/Binder.CLI/README.md

 **Limitations**

 1. Only accesses the Production ecosystem (cannot be set to developer mode)
+2. :warning: ALWAYS WRITES FILES TO STORAGE ZONE 1 regardless of the destination box
 2. Source must be a either the path to a file, or the path to a wildcard spec of some files
 3. Destination must be the path, within the site, of an existing folder
 4. Site must be the full hostname of the site